STAY IN THE HIMALAYAN MOUNTAINS

 Sputnik is the first earth-orbiting satellite, launched by the Soviet Union in 1957.
 The successful launching of Sputnik satellite shocked western countries and initiated the space race.
+Between Sputnik's launching in October 1957 and the lunar landing in July 1969 America sponsored five human spaceflight projects.
 In response to the Sputnik launch and to compete with the Soviet Union, western countries, especially the United States, restructured education at all levels and massively increased funding for science programs and scientific research.

 Looking back: Sputnik

 - Swenson, G.W., Jr., Dept. of Electr.
 Eng., Illinois Univ., Urbana, IL.

 Abstract: Briefly discusses the circumstances leading to the launch of Sputnik 1.
 Radio observations of the signal are described leading to an ephemeris.
 The radio transmissions of the very early satellites are considered from an ionospheric research point of view.

 Rodger A. Payne, University of Louisville - Armed Forces & Society, Vol. 21, No. 1.
 This article examines a case using declassified archival information to examine responsiveness in a situation ripe for manipulation.
 U.S. reactions to Soviet Sputnik launches are scrutinized.
 President Eisenhower was much less concerned about Soviet actions than was the general public but nonetheless substantially altered many defense programs in order to meet perceived public demands.
 The President acknowledged privately that at least two-thirds of a spending supplement was used to meet public fears, not real security needs.
 This finding is inconsistent with prevailing realist theories and standard historical interpretations.